arestivo/slides/markdown/php.md

 # Prepared Statements

-Prepared statements are the recommended way of executing queries as they prevent SQL injection attacks.
+Prepared statements are the recommended way of executing queries as they prevent **SQL injection** attacks (more on this later).

 ```php
 $stmt = $dbh->prepare('INSERT INTO person (name, address)